Water bottle Water bottle

 Fact

-Beverage containers made from PET have a lower carbon footprint than their aluminum counterparts, when you compare the whole life cycle of the product (i.e., making, transporting, using the product).
-The carbon footprint of a beverage container made with recycled PET can be 15% to 50% lower than its aluminum counterpart.
+PET plastic beverage containers have a lower carbon footprint than their aluminum counterparts when you compare the whole life cycle of the product (i.e., making, transporting, using, and disposing of the product).
+Compared to 12 oz. aluminum cans, the carbon footprints of PET plastic beverage delivery systems are 58-74% lower for typical soda and water bottles.

 Myth